chrisryan91/CheesyStore_PP5/TESTING.md

 ## user Story 12: As a user, I want to be able to set up an account and login in and log out so I can purchase items and leave a comment.

-The account tab in the navigation bar allows users to sign-in, sign-out and register.
-Each of theese three links have three seperate html pages on which forms giving using login and logout functionality.
-While it is not nescessary to have an account to purchase an item, setting one up allows users to have a saveable user profile and gives them the ability to comment on blog posts.
-Authentication functionality is handled by Django AllAuth.
+The account tab in the navigation bar provides users with options to sign in, sign out, and register, each leading to separate HTML pages equipped with forms for login and logout functionality.
+Although creating an account is not a prerequisite for making a purchase, registering enables users to create a savable profile and grants them the privilege to comment on blog posts.
+The authentication process is managed through Django AllAuth.

 <details>
 <summary>User Story 12 - Register Screenshot</summary>